bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Introduction
 ------------

-Each full node in the Bitcoin `network <../devguide/p2p_network.html>`__ independently stores a block chain containing only blocks validated by that node.
+Each full node in the Bitcoin |network| independently stores a block chain containing only blocks validated by that node.
 When several nodes all have the same blocks in their block chain, they are considered to be in :term:`consensus`.
 The validation rules these nodes follow to maintain consensus are called :term:`consensus rules`.
 This section describes many of the consensus rules used by Bitcoin Core.

 .. figure:: /img/dev/en-blockchain-overview.svg
    :alt: Block Chain Overview